Giskard-AI/giskard-examples/README.md

 # Giskard demo notebooks
 We have built this repository to help you in the process of integrating Giskard by providing multiple notebooks which will guide you in the process .
+This repository has various notebooks which will help you to :
+1. Create an ML model using open data
+2. Create a project on Giskard
+3. Upload the model & data in Giskard

+We have created tags to help you navigate our demo notebook repository smoothly.
 Here is the link to our notebooks with the associated tags :

 | Notebook                                                                                                                                                                  | Tags                                                                                                                                               |
 |---------------------------------------------------------------------------------------------------------------------------------------------------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------|